v-novaltd/LCEVCdec/docs/sphinx/overview.rst

 Decoder
 -------

 Each decoder object manages the decoding of one **LCEVC** enhanced video stream.
-THe new decoder is created using :cpp:func:`LCEVC_CreateDecoder` which outputs an opaque :cpp:type:`LCEVC_DecoderHandle` value.
+The new decoder is created using :cpp:func:`LCEVC_CreateDecoder` which outputs an opaque :cpp:type:`LCEVC_DecoderHandle` value.
 The decoder is created in a *Configuration* state, optionally configured, then initialised for use.
 After use, decoders are destroyed using :cpp:func:`LCEVC_DestroyDecoder`.

 Creation and Configuration